Roarie Deacon

-Roarie Milton Ryan Deacon (born 12 October 1991) is an English professional footballer who plays as a midfielder for club Ashford United.
+Roarie Milton Ryan Deacon (born 12 October 1991) is an English professional footballer who plays as a midfielder for Essex Olympian Football League Premier Division club Harold Hill, and also serves as the club's assistant manager.

 Deacon started his career at Premier League club Arsenal in 2009, and signed professional terms ahead of the 2010–11 season.
 He made no first-team appearances and was subsequently released in the summer of 2011.
 Deacon then joined Sunderland in July that year.
 He left Sunderland when his contract expired in January 2013, again without making a first-team appearance.
 Deacon signed for League One team Stevenage on a free transfer in March 2013 before joining League Two side Crawley Town in July 2015.
 He has also represented England at U19 level.

 Deacon enjoyed a memorable year with Sutton United during the 2016–17 season, when he was the top FA Cup scorer in the team which became the 9th non-League side to reach the 5th round since 1945.
 He subsequently played for Scottish Premiership club Dundee for 18 months before returning to Sutton in February 2019.